popelier-group/ichor/README.md

 Look inside the ``docs/build`` directory for documentation.
 This documentation will be available online once the code is open sourced.
 This is where you will find installation instructions, guides, and other useful materials.

+**The documentation can also be found online [here](https://studious-adventure-rr4kzlv.pages.github.io/)**.
+You will need to be logged in as a member of Popelier Group Organization to access it, note that this will change when the code is made public.

 ## Useful Links

 * Anaconda3 [link](https://www.anaconda.com/distribution/#download-section)